What’s Vegetarian at Texas Roadhouse? (Updated for 2026)

 Texas Roadhouse opened its first restaurant in 1993 in Clarksville, Indiana, founded by W. Kent Taylor.
 The company is headquartered in Louisville, Kentucky, and trades publicly on the Nasdaq under the ticker symbol TXRH.

 The chain has grown into one of the largest casual-dining brands in the country, with roughly 800 U.S. locations across 49 states and more than 870 restaurants worldwide as of 2025.
-In 2024 it became the single biggest casual-dining chain in the United States by sales, with U.S. system-wide sales reaching about $5.5 billion and overtaking Olive Garden for the top spot, according to Technomic’s Top 500 report.
+In 2024 it became the single biggest casual-dining chain in the United States by sales.
+System-wide U.S. sales hit about $5.5 billion, overtaking Olive Garden for the top spot, according to Technomic’s Top 500 report.

 Texas Roadhouse is known for its Western roadhouse vibe, hand-cut steaks, made-from-scratch sides, and complimentary fresh-baked rolls with cinnamon honey butter.
 There is no dedicated vegetarian or vegan menu, but the kitchen has a strong reputation for accommodating special diets when you ask.